 3 more COVID-19 cases linked to Australian Open arrivals

-There are 72 players now in hard quarantine and unable to practice because of nine active coronavirus cases — an increase in three since the weekend — among the incoming travelers to Melbourne.
-There was no immediate indication from health officials Tuesday that there would be any increase in the number of affected players.

-In good news for players in lockdown, there were suggestions that some may be allowed to leave their rooms for practice before the 14-day hard quarantine period.
+The Australian Associated Press quoted Tiley as saying the health department “will need to confirm that they are viral shedding but I can tell you that they’re not in the medical hotel.”

+Tennis Australia declined to provide The Associated Press with a list of the 72 affected players, but many have made their status known via posts on social media.

-More than 1,200 players, coaches, staff, officials and media have arrived on 17 charter flights since last Thursday to prepare for the Australian Open, which starts Feb.
-8. COVID-19 cases have been linked to three flights, from Abu Dhabi, Doha, Qatar and Los Angeles.
+More than 1,200 players, coaches, staff, officials and media arrived on flights in a 36-hour period until Saturday morning to prepare for the Australian Open, which starts Feb.
+8.

-Victoria state Premier Daniel Andrews said some of the cases linked to the tournament will be reclassified as “non-infectious shedding,” potentially allowing changes for some players in lockdown.
+Victoria state Premier Daniel Andrews said some of the cases linked to the tournament will be reclassified as “non-infectious shedding.”

-“If you’ve got say 30 people who are deemed a close contact because they’ve been on a plane with a case, and the case is no longer an active case but a historic shedding, well that would release those people from that hard lockdown,” Andrews said.
+But the state’s chief medical officer, Brett Sutton, later said the reclassification was unlikely to mean any of the 72 players in lockdown — meaning they’re not allowed to leave their rooms for daily practice sessions like the broader player group — could leave isolation early.

 “My two tests were less than 8 weeks apart.
-I was sick in November, totally healthy now,” Sandgren tweeted.
+I was sick in November, totally healthy now,” Sandgren wrote on Twitter.
 “There’s not a single documented case where I would be contagious at this point.
 Totally recovered!”

+Some players have used social media to detail their perceived hardships of being in lockdown, some saying they weren’t aware of the strict quarantine regulations.

+“These are high performing athletes and it is hard to keep a high performing athlete in a room,” Tiley said.
+“This is the contribution that they have to make in order to get the privilege of when they do come out to compete for $80 million ($62 million) in prize money.”

 Tiley, appearing on Nine Network television on Tuesday, rejected calls from some men’s players to reduce Australian Open matches to best-of-three sets instead of best of five.